patrick-finke/mecs/README.md

 velocity.vx, velocity.vy = 0, 0
 ```

-Raises `ValueError` if the entity is missing one or more components of the specified types.
+Raises `ValueError` if the entity is missing one or more components of the requested types.

 #### 6. Removing components using `scene.remove(eid, *comptype)`.

-Removes the components of the entity that are of the specified types.
+Removes the components of the specified types from the entity.

 ```python
 # remove the Position and the Velocity component